abhishekarya1/DSA-2k23/arrays.md

 - https://leetcode.com/problems/two-sum-ii-input-array-is-sorted

 **2-Sum Problem**:
 - naive quadratic solution: pick one element and brute force search its other half (_addend_), use nested loops.
-Interseting observation is that we don't need to look backwards in the inner loop since pairing for those are already covered when outer loop was at previous indices.
+Interesting observation is that we don't need to look backwards in the inner loop since pairing for those are already covered when outer loop was at previous indices.
 - for unsorted: optimal approach is to find `target - arr[i]` while storing elements in a map/set.
 - if sorted: fix `i = 0, j = n - 1` and do 2-pointer search for `target`.